brianlane01/DnDTeamGameApi/README.md

 In this project, the focus is video game creation with a focus on character creation.
 The user is able to create a character, adding skills, classes, weapons, and more!
 All group members enjoy the idea of video gaming creation and this was a fun topic for all of us.
 We gathered inspiration from the well-know game, Dungeons and Dragons.

 ### Technologies Applied
-Desktop Docker, Visual Stupio, Postman
+Desktop Docker, Visual Studio, Postman

 ### To Get Started
 Clone Project <br>